 Methodically, House is catching me up on how to get high.
-Tussin involves large pupils, bad taste, and a tendency to trip.
+Tussin involves large pupils, bad taste, and a tendency to trip, like my memories are right-over-there.
 I get high for the first time as I go through customs.

 House puts things in my pockets, even my trouser pockets, and takes them out, without warning, in the middle of conversations and duties.
 He drinks from the same canteen as me.
 He seems always worried about finding me.